philc/book-notes/business/paul graham essays.md

   * Thousands of companies merged, chasing economies of scale.
 * "Your prestige was the prestige of the institution you belonged to", whether academic, or the climbing the corporate ladder of a large company.
-* "The result of making college the canonical path for the ambitious was aw orld in which it was socially acceptable to work for Henry Ford, but not to be Henry Ford."
+* "The result of making college the canonical path for the ambitious was a world in which it was socially acceptable to work for Henry Ford, but not to be Henry Ford."
 * Version 1 vs Version 2 of our economy: version 2 was fragmented into more firms, had more dynamism, offering a larger variety of products.